What is the difference between OHSAS 18001 and ISO 45001 and what are their benefits?

 Note: Preventive Actions are no longer a requirement of the standard.

 Are you interested in learning more about ISO 45001 after reading this article?
-If so, please take a look at additional content that we have created on this topic!
+Then I invite you to check out other content we have already prepared on this topic!

 About the author